teocomi/BCFier/README.md

 Ready to start developing BCFier?
 Keep reading!

-**If you are looking for a Guide on how to use the installed version of BCFier instedad, refer to: Guide_To_Be_Creaded.**
+**If you are looking for a Guide on how to use the installed version of BCFier instedad, refer to the [UserGuide](https://github.com/teocomi/BCFier/blob/master/UserGuide.md)**

 ##Disclaimer
 I have only recently started to document this project, please be comprehensive and help by pointing out what is not clear or missing.